lunaespindola/Desarrollo-de-aplicaciones-avanzadas-de-ciencias-computacionales/Reto/Evidencia 2 - Fase 2/README.md

 # Evidence 2: Similarity Analysis Using Artificial Intelligence
 ### Reflection on the Advantages/Disadvantages of the Enhanced Model
-Code for plagiarism detection using advanced AI methods, with tests and various selection modes.
+Code for plagiarism detection using advanced AI methods and various selection modes.

 ## Deployment